-Before accepting your offer, you need to discuss the opportunity with Dr. Hawker.
-You will need to provide Dr. Hawkerwith the following information:
+Before accepting your offer, you need to discuss the opportunity with the graduate program director.
+You will need to provide them with the following information:

 1. Company name